philiptn/mkv-auto/README.md

 sudo docker build -t mkv-auto .
 ````

-Next, create a separate folder on your host system for where you like the files to be read/processed from, such as "mkv-auto-docker".
+Next, create a separate folder on your host system for where you like the files to be read/processed from, such as "mkv-auto-docker"
+**(NOTE: This folder cannot be a subdirectory of the main repository folder)**.
 In here you need to make two sub-folders: `input/` and `output/`.
 Within the `mkv-auto-docker/`folder you can also place the `user.ini` file for easy customization of your preferences.
 Make sure that this location has sufficient storage space for processing both the input, output and TEMP files.
 If storage space is scarce, consider using the `--notemp` option (files from `input/` will be processed directly and moved to the `output/` folder without keeping the original).